• Skip to main content

 • wo – を : a case particle used to make the object word in a sentence.
 In the example, this works after “namida” to make the object word in the sentence.

-• nagashi – 流し (ながし) : one conjugation of the verb, “nagasu”, which means ‘to pour’, ‘to let [something] flow’, or such in Japanese.
+• nagashi – 流し (ながし) : one conjugation of the verb, “nagasu”, which means ‘to pour’, ‘to let something flow’, or such in Japanese.
 In the example, it has been conjugated for the better connection with its following word.

 This is a typical usage of “namida”.
-In the example, it works as a part of the commonly-used expression, “namida wo nagashi ta”, which means ‘to have cried tears’ in Japanese.
+In this example, it works as a part of the commonly-used expression, “namida wo nagashi ta”, which means ‘to have cried tears’ in Japanese.
 This expression should be learnt together with its present tense form, “namida wo nagasu”.

 Example #2: another usage of “namida”